BrechtKeppens/Devasc_Skills/README.md

 #### Explanation: Replaces word1 with word2 in a file.

 ### Part 2 questions and the corresponding answers:
-#### What unittest class do you use to create an individual unit of testing?
+##### What unittest class do you use to create an individual unit of testing?
 TestCase

-#### How does the test runner know which methods are a test?
+##### How does the test runner know which methods are a test?
 They start with “test_”

-#### What command will list all of the command line options for unittest shown in the following output?
+##### What command will list all of the command line options for unittest shown in the following output?
 Python3 -m unittest --help

+#### • Task troubleshooting: Git personal access token created: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

+#### • Task verification: Code explained above

 ## Lab 6 - Python Network automation with Netmiko